abinoam/morula/README.md

 Clone and place morula on **/usr/loca/bin**.
 Then make it executable like: **chmod +x /usr/local/bin/morula**.

 ## Usage
-First we need to *install* a database along with a table, which usually is named after user's twitter username.
+First we need to *install* a database, then crate the table(s), which usually is named after user's twitter username and then update.
 Example:

-	greyjewel:~ atma$ morula -s dens install
+  greyjewel:morula atma$ rm /Users/atma/.morula.db
-	database file: /Users/atma/.morula.db
+  greyjewel:morula atma$ ./morula install morula 0.1-beta (C) 2012
-	userid: dens
+  The SQLite3 database /Users/atma/.morula.db has been created Now type 'morula -s <username> create' to create a table for a chosen user greyjewel:morula atma$ ./morula -s dens create
-	Table 'dens' has been created on database: /Users/atma/.morula.db
+  Table 'dens' has been created on database: /Users/atma/.morula.db greyjewel:morula atma$ ./morula -s dens update

 You can choose a different database location, a different username and/or table name.
 Example: